-The third step is for the hospital to be prepared with a rapid STEMI response to deliver the appropriate reperfusion therapy, with PCI as the preferred treatment.
-The hospital should have a streamlined STEMI treatment process to reduce the time required to open the affected artery.
+The third step is for the hospital to be prepared with a rapid STEMI response to deliver the appropriate reperfusion therapy, with PCI as the preferred treatment.2 The hospital should have a streamlined STEMI treatment process to reduce the time required to open the affected artery.
 If patients arrive at a hospital that is not equipped to rapidly treat STEMI, there should be protocols to transport patients as fast as possible to the closest appropriate hospital equipped for STEMI treatment.

-For this step, protocols for triage, diagnosis, and cardiac catheterization laboratory activation for PCI should be established within hospitals identified for EMS staff as STEMI-Receiving Centers.
-These hospitals should be available 24 hours per day and 7 days a week to perform primary PCI.
-STEP 4: The Data System
+For this step, protocols for rapid diagnosis and cardiac catheterization laboratory activation for PCI should be established within hospitals and they should be identified as STEMI-Receiving Centers for EMS.
+These hospitals should be available 24 hours per day and 7 days per week to perform PCI or provide blood clot dissolving drugs.

+STEP 4: System of Care and Data System

-The fourth step involves developing a data system across the community and healthcare system.
+The fourth step includes a system of care and a continuous data measurement system linking across the community, EMS, and hospitals.
 This system should include a STEMI patient registry or health information systems to collect and link EMS and hospital data on access to care, processes of care, speed of care at each of Steps 1 through 3, and outcomes for all STEMI patients.
 These data should be reviewed regularly and shared with EMS and hospital staff to track progress in improving access, response time, and quality of care for STEMI events.
 These data will also help to identify barriers to improvements.